Glavo/kala-common/README.md

 Due to payment method restrictions, donations are currently only supported through payment channels in Chinese mainland (微信，支付宝，爱发电等).

 Here are the ways to donate: [捐赠支持 Glavo](https://donate.glavo.site/)

+## License

+All Java code is released under the [Apache 2.0](./LICENSE) license.

+This README file is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Especially thanks